UgayNobu/SDA_Personal_Profile/reflection.md

 This project helped me see how HTML, CSS, and JavaScript come together for an interactive layout.
 I got better at managing CSS with JS, especially for animations.
 Challenges and Solutions
 One tough part was setting up the circular progress bar, since the angles with conic-gradient were hard to get right.
 After a few tries, I adjusted it dynamically with JS (progressStartValue * 3.6).
 Another issue was the redirect delay, but I fixed it by tweaking the DOMContentLoaded event and delay timing.

-(c) Clarity & Coherence (1 mark)
-This reflection’s organized to cover everything asked, focusing on what I learned, challenges, and solutions in a straightforward way.